opensearch-project/documentation-website/_observing-your-data/query-insights/grouping-top-n-queries.md

 nav_order: 10
 ---

-# Grouping Top N queries
+# Grouping top N queries

-The [Top n queries feature]({{site.url}}{{site.baseurl}}/observing-your-data/query-insights/top-n-queries/#configuring-top-n-query-monitoring) is a powerful tool for identifying the most resource-intensive queries based on latency, CPU, and memory usage over a specified timeframe.
+The [Top n queries feature]({{site.url}}{{site.baseurl}}/observing-your-data/query-insights/top-n-queries/#configuring-top-n-query-monitoring) is a powerful tool for identifying the most resource-intensive queries based on latency, CPU, and memory usage over a specified time window.
 However, if a single expensive query is executed multiple times, it can dominate all the Top N query slots, potentially obscuring other costly queries.
 To address this issue, you can group Top N queries, which provides a clearer view of various high-impact query groups by consolidating similar ones.